c3d/xl/doc/HANDBOOK_2-evaluation.md

   block's child
 * An infix `NEWLINE` or semi-colon `;`, in which case the left and right operands of the infix are processed in that order.
-* An `import` statement, which is the only statement that requires processing in all three executation phases.
+* An `use` statement, which is the only statement that requires processing in all three executation phases.
 * A `syntax` definition, which only plays a role during parsing is ignored during the declaration and evaluation phases.